Polirecyliente/SGConocimiento/Math/Usable_facts.md

 (Ortocentro de un triángulo)
 **Orthocenter of a triangle**: in a triangle, the orthocenter is the point of concurrency formed at the intersection of the three altitudes, one from each vertex.
 The location of the orthocenter depends on the type of triangle.
 In an obtuse triangle, the orthocenter is outside the triangle.
 In a right triangle, the orthocenter is the vertex opposite to the hypotenuse.
 In an acute triangle, the orthocenter is inside the triangle.

+(Proporcionalidad entre triángulos)
+**Triangle proportionality**: from any given triangle, an infinite amount of triangles can be created that are proportional and distinct from the given one.
+This is done by extending two sides indefinitely, and joining them with a segment parallel to the remaining side.

 (Perímetro de un triángulo)
 **Triangle perimeter**: let $a$, $b$, $c$, be the lengths of the sides of a triangle, then $P = a + b + c$.